 [Statutory Authority: 2011 c 43.
 WSR 11-23-093, recodified as § 200-110-030, filed 11/17/11, effective 11/17/11.
 Statutory Authority: RCW 48.62.061.
 WSR 10-14-034, § 82-65-030, filed 6/28/10, effective 10/1/10.]

 WAC 200-110-040 Standards for solvency—Program funding requirements.
 (1) All individual and joint health and welfare programs self-insuring medical benefits shall establish program reserves in an amount equal to sixteen weeks of program expenses.
+An aggregate stop-loss policy is recommended, but not required.

 (2) All individual and joint health and welfare self-insurance programs providing either vision, dental or prescription drug benefits or any combination of programs thereof shall establish and maintain program reserves in an amount not less than eight weeks of program expenses for each program offered.
-An additional contingency reserve is recommended, but not required.

 (3) In lieu of the requirements stated in subsections (1) and (2) of this section, all individual and joint health and welfare self-insurance programs providing either medical, vision, dental or prescription drug benefits or any combination thereof must obtain an independent actuarial study of estimated outstanding program liabilities as of fiscal year ending and maintain funds equal to or greater than the actuarially determined program liability at fiscal year ending.